Lunar resources: Mining

 There are several models and proposals on how to exploit lunar resources, yet few of them consider sustainability.
 Long-term planning is required to achieve sustainability and ensure that future generations are not faced with a barren lunar wasteland by wanton practices.
-Lunar environmental sustainability must also adopt processes that do not use nor yield toxic material, and must minimize waste through recycling loops.
+To be truly sustainable, lunar mining would have to adopt processes that do not use nor yield toxic material, and would minimize waste through recycling loops.

 Scouting

-Numerous orbiters have mapped the lunar surface composition, including Clementine, Lunar Reconnaissance Orbiter (LRO), Lunar Crater Observation and Sensing Satellite (LCROSS), Artemis orbiter, SELENE, Lunar Prospector, Chandrayaan, and Chang'e, to name a few, while the Soviet Luna programme and Apollo Program brought lunar samples back to Earth for extensive analyses.
+Numerous orbiters have mapped the lunar surface composition, including Clementine, LRO, LCROSS, the Artemis orbiter, SELENE, Lunar Prospector, Chandrayaan-1, and Chang'e 1.
+The Soviet Luna programme and Apollo Program brought lunar samples back to Earth for analysis.
 As of 2019, a new "Moon race" is ongoing that features prospecting for lunar resources to support crewed bases.

-In the 21st century, China has taken the lead with the Chinese Lunar Exploration Program, which is executing a step-wise approach to incremental technology development and scouting for resources for a crewed base, projected for the 2030s, according to Chinese state media Xinhua News Agency.
+In the 21st century, China's Chinese Lunar Exploration Program, is executing a step-wise approach to incremental technology development and scouting for resources for a crewed base, projected for the 2030s, according to Chinese state media Xinhua News Agency.
 India's Chandrayaan programme is focused in understanding the lunar water cycle first, and on mapping mineral location and concentrations from orbit and in situ.
-Russia's Luna-Glob programme is planning and developing a series of landers, rovers and orbiters for prospecting and science exploration, and to eventually employ in situ resource utilization (ISRU) methods to construct and operate their own crewed lunar base in the 2030s.
+Russia's Luna-Glob programme is planning and developing a series of landers, rovers and orbiters for prospecting and science exploration, and to eventually employ in situ resource utilization (ISRU) methods with the intent to construct and operate their own crewed lunar base in the 2030s.